JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-There he was–the dear old friend of the happy days that were never to come again–there he was in the old corner, on the old beehive chair, with his pipe in his mouth, and his ROBINSON CRUSOE on his lap, and his two friends, the dogs, dozing on either side of him!
+There he was–the dear old friend of the happy days that were never to come again–there he was in the old corner, on the old beehive chair, with his pipe in his mouth, and his _Robinson Crusoe_ on his lap, and his two friends, the dogs, dozing on either side of him!
 In the position in which I stood, my shadow was projected in front of me by the last slanting rays of the sun.
 Either the dogs saw it, or their keen scent